httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 origins {{!RFC6454}} with the indicated origin.
 Clients MUST NOT send CACHE_DIGEST frames on connections that are not authoritative (as defined in {{RFC7540}}, 10.1) for the indicated origin.

-Clients can choose to only send a subset of the suitable stored responses of each type (fresh or stale).
-However, when the CACHE_DIGEST frames sent represent the complete set of stored responses of a given type, the last such frame SHOULD have a COMPLETE flag set, to indicate to the server that it has all relevant state of that type.
+When the CACHE_DIGEST frames sent represent the complete set of stored responses, the last such frame SHOULD have a COMPLETE flag set, to indicate to the server that it has all relevant state.
 Note that for the purposes of COMPLETE, responses cached since the beginning of the connection or the last RESET flag on a CACHE_DIGEST frame need not be included.